511 Virginia - Frequently Asked Questions

 What is 511?

-In Virginia, there are three ways to access 511 information.
-You can use the 511virginia.org website or call 511 from any land line or mobile phone.
-You can also use our 511 VDOT app for iOS and Android devices.
+There are three ways to access 511.
+You can use the 511virginia.org website, call 511 from any phone or use our 511 VDOT app for iOS and Android devices.

-Through the website, you can also sign-up to receive personalized info sent directly to your e-mail or mobile device as a text message.
+Through the website, you can also signup to receive personalized info via text message or e-mail for specific routes of interest.

 Where does the information originate?